-To enhance light absorption efficiency of III-V thin film solar cells, actively working to optimize material properties such as bandgap mechanics, reducing recombination losses, exploring heterostructures, and carrier collection.
-For better utilization of the tandem solar cells, stacking multiple subcells with different bandgaps will receive more attention from researchers and industries.
-In tandem solar cells, the combination of III-V thin films with silicon solar cells may achieve high efficiency, so researchers should develop methods to integrate III-V thin film layers onto silicon substrates.
-Also, researchers should work to improve crucial qualities of thin films, such as uniformity and thickness control.
-We know that surface defects and carrier lifetime significantly impact the cells performance, so passivation techniques should be compulsory to reduce recombination at the surface and improve carrier lifetime.
-To enhance light trapping and absorption, many researcher groups are working on nanostructured surfaces, textured interfaces, and antireflection coatings; they should develop photon management strategies to boost overall efficiency.
+To enhance light absorption efficiency of III - V thin film solar cell actively working to optimizing material properties such as bandgap mechanics, reducing recombination losses, explore heterostructures, carrier collection.
+For better utilization of the tandem solar cells stack multiple subcells with different bandgaps will receive more attention of researchers and industries.
+In tandem solar cells, the combination of III -V thin films with silicon solar cell may achieve highly efficiency so researchers should develop methods to integrate III -V thin film layers onto silicon substrates.
+Also researchers should work to improving film crucial quality such as uniformity and thickness control.
+We know that surface defects and carrier lifetime significantly impact on the cell performance, so passivation techniques will be compulsory to reduce recombination at the surface and improve carrier lifetime.
+To enhance light trapping and absorption, many researcher groups are working on nano-structured surfaces, textured interfaces and antireflection coatings should develop photon management strategies to boost overall efficiency.
 To improve the stability and reliability, researchers will work on degradation mechanisms and develop robust encapsulation methods.
-Cost reduction is one important aspect of the solar cells, so to reduce the cost of production of solar cells, innovative growth techniques and scalable manufacturing processes will be required.
+Cost reduction is one important aspect of the solar cells, innovative growth techniques and scalable manufacturing processes will be required.